-The corporate governance policy approved by the Board of Directors on 25 November 2014 took into account the objective of improving gender diversity, charting and embracing as objective "To strengthen the Company's commitment to diversity of knowledge, experience and gender in Board and committee composition."
+-OFFICIAL ANNEXE improving gender diversity, recognising and assuming the principle of "Strengthening the Company's commitment to diversity of knowledge, experience and gender in Board and committee composition."

 The practices included in that corporate governance policy include "Diversity on the Board of Directors.
 The Company applies the principle of promoting diversity in knowledge, experience and gender among Board and committee members, as an essential factor to enable it to achieve its objectives from a plural and balanced perspective."